0xRF/AdelaideID/readme.md

 Note that installing the PWA while hosting the server locally is ill-advised, as the private IP address of your host device is unlikely static.

+## Additional Information
+Note that you will not be able to mark off users in the "CS Testing 1" MyUni class as all members are marked as teachers.
+However, for testing purposes, we've added some dummy students to the 'Students' table.

 ## Notable Credits
 - [heroicons](https://github.com/tailwindlabs/heroicons)
 - [Vue Barcode and QR code scanner](https://github.com/olefirenko/vue-barcode-reader)